-If your child has an ASD then his or her school should provide extra help and support.
-The help that your child can receive differs in each country in the UK.
+If your child has autism spectrum disorder (ASD) then their school should provide extra help and support.
+The help that your child can receive differs in each county in the UK.
 Check with your local authority to see what kind of help is available.

-If your child has an ASD, there are programmes in place at schools to provide him or her with extra support.
-In England and Wales these programmes are called Early Years Action and School Action.
+If your child has ASD, their school should put a programme in place to provide them with extra support.
 The type of help your child receives may include: